 Tetanus is common worldwide (especially in countries with suboptimal vaccination programs), and highest incidence is in densely populated regions with warm, damp climates and rich, organic soil.
 The tetanus bacteria are widely distributed in the environment (including soil, dust, and animal and human feces) and can also be found in contaminated street drugs.
-In the U.S., tetanus is uncommon.
+In the US, tetanus is uncommon.

-Diphtheria is transmitted from person to person via inhalation of aerosolized respiratory droplets (e.g., from coughs or sneezes) or close contact with discharge from skin ulcers (or material contaminated with skin discharge) of an infected person.
+Diphtheria is mainly transmitted from person to person via inhalation of aerosolized respiratory droplets (e.g., from coughs or sneezes) or close physical contact with discharge from skin ulcers (or material contaminated with skin discharge) of an infected person.

 Pertussis is transmitted from person to person through inhalation of aerosolized respiratory droplets (e.g., from coughs or sneezes) or direct contact with respiratory secretions.

 Tetanus is transmitted mainly through contamination of wounds, burns, punctures, or other breaks in the skin.
 Tetanus is not spread from person to person.

 Symptoms of diphtheria commonly appear about 2 to 5 days following exposure and include sore and swollen throat ("bull-neck" appearance), hoarseness, nasal drainage, fever, difficulty swallowing, and the presence of a thick coating in the throat (which can also occur in the nose).

 Symptoms of pertussis appear about 7 to 10 days following exposure, beginning with mild upper respiratory symptoms, followed by severe coughing that progresses to sudden outbursts of a high-pitched "whoop" upon inspiration.
 Vomiting may occur, but fever is absent or minimal.

 Consequences of Infection

 Fatal airway obstruction due to diphtheria can result if the coating extends into the voice box or windpipe, and cardiac problems may occur.
-Infants may develop breathing problems or respiratory failure due to severe cough associated with pertussis.
+Infants may develop seizures, breathing problems or respiratory failure due to severe cough associated with pertussis.
 Death from breathing failure occurs in approximately 10% to 90% of tetanus cases, with highest rates among infants and the elderly.

 Need for Medical Assistance